kimj073/DSA3050-PowerBI-Jessica-668701/README.md

 - bid_count / number_of_bids — how many bids received (if available)
 - lots / lot_id — lot information (if tenders are split)

-Note: field names may vary in the downloaded JSON/CSV.
-We'll map the dataset's schema to these canonical names during ETL.

 ## What the data represents
 Each procurement record describes a procurement process (tender) run by a procuring entity in Kenya under PPRA or related systems.
 Records may include multiple related objects: tender, awards, contracts and parties.